monyhar/monyhar/monyhar/docs/profiling.md

 ## Profiling using built-in tcmalloc profiler

-Profiling support is built into tcmalloc and exposed in chromium, so any platform that uses tcmalloc should be able to generate profiling data without using external tools.
+Profiling support is built into tcmalloc and exposed in monyhar, so any platform that uses tcmalloc should be able to generate profiling data without using external tools.

 #### Preparing your environment

 By default, the profiler will take a sample 100 times per second.
-You can adjust this rate by setting the `CPUPROFILE_FREQUENCY` environment variable before launching chromium:
+You can adjust this rate by setting the `CPUPROFILE_FREQUENCY` environment variable before launching monyhar:

     $ export CPUPROFILE_FREQUENCY=1000